 How Stroud’s policy encourages more onshore wind while complying with national policy

-The NPPF sets very specific restrictions on wind development.
-It dictates that wind energy projects should not receive planning permission unless they are in an area formally identified as suitable by a local or neighbourhood plan.
-Wind proposals must also have the full backing of communities – a higher bar than is set for other developments, including fossil fuel extraction.
-This has resulted in few Local Plans proactively allocating sites for onshore wind.
+Despite recent updates to the NPPF, there are specific tight restrictions on wind development that don’t apply to other energy infrastructure.
+For example, onshore wind energy projects must be in an area formally identified as “suitable” by a Local or Neighbourhood Plan or a supplementary planning document.
+Wind proposals also need to demonstrate the “support” of communities to a higher bar than is set for other developments, including fossil fuel extraction.
+To date, few Local Plans have proactively allocated sites for onshore wind, and the situation is unlikely to change under the tweaked national policy (see more detail below).
 Site suitability is more flexible for solar than for wind.

-In order to comply with the NPPF, Stroud District Council made sure it would have evidence to back its policy.
+In order to ensure NPPF compliance, Stroud District Council made sure it would have evidence to back its policy.
 In 2019 it commissioned the Centre for Sustainable Energy and Land Use Consultants to assess renewable energy opportunities within Stroud, including various scenario models up to 2040.

 The result was a survey of all the potentially viable sites in the district.
-This functions as a technical evidence base underpinning the local plan.
-Without this assessment, the crucial policies map included in the local plan would not have been possible, significantly limiting wind expansion.
+This functions as a technical evidence base underpinning the Local Plan.
+Without this assessment, the crucial policies map included in the Local Plan wouldn't have been possible, significantly limiting wind expansion.

 The council can now legally boost both standalone wind and solar generation in the district, subject to public examination and inspection.